shwetaswain/Supermarket-Sales-Dashboard/README.md

 ## 📂 File
 - `Supermarket_Sales_Dashboard.pbix`: Power BI dashboard file

+## 📌 How to Use
+- Download the `.pbix` file from the repo
+- Open it in Power BI Desktop
+- Use slicers to filter by Branch, City, Gender, Product Line

+---

+## 📬 Contact
+**Shweta Ashok Swain**

 ## 💡 Result/Impact
 A clean, interactive dashboard that helps identify performance trends across different customer segments and product categories.